 longCondition = signalCondition and inBrokerSession and strategy.position_size == 0

-That principle aligns well with 7 Rules for Backtesting in TradingView, where the goal is to make the test environment more honest rather than simply more flattering.
+That principle aligns with The 10 Rules of Genuine Backtesting in TradingView, where the goal is to make the test environment more honest rather than simply more flattering.

 FTMO's US100.cash spec also shows:

-That combination tells me something important immediately: I should not treat the backtest as though fills are perfect, spread is static, or cost is negligible.
+That combination tells me I should not treat the backtest as though fills are perfect, spread is static, or cost is negligible.

-That means when I review the TradingView result, I should be honest about what it is and what it is not.
+When I review the TradingView result, I should be honest about what it is and what it is not:

 That distinction alone makes the strategy research better.